57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 Easy Christmas Party Food Ideas for Adults

 Fill several shot glasses with layers of cake, pudding and candies for holiday desserts that go down smooth.
-You can also use scoops of cakes with frosting to fill out your diminutive parfaits.
+You can also use scoops of cake with frosting to fill out your diminutive parfaits.

-These treats can be spirited or zero-proof, depending on the group you’re serving.
-If you make both, be sure to keep them separate to avoid any Christmas party confusion!
+This Christmas cake idea can be spirited or zero-proof, depending on the group you’re serving.
+If you make both, be sure to keep them separate to avoid any Christmas party confusion.

-Anyone asking, “What finger foods are good for a party?” should consider garlic knots as a fun Christmas party food that hits the mark.
+Anyone asking, “What finger foods are good for a party?” should consider garlic knots as an easy Christmas party food that hits the mark.

 Tie pre-packaged biscuits into knot shapes, brush with butter and sprinkle with garlic.
 Then, bake as instructed on the label for a visually striking twist on the usual breadstick.